Kari-Pekka Laaksonen

 Kari-Pekka Laaksonen (born 23 April 1967) is a Finnish racing driver currently competing in the TCR International Series.
 Having previously competed in Porsche Carrera Cup Scandinavia, Porsche GT3 Cup Finland and ADAC TCR Germany Touring Car Championship amongst others.

 Business career

 Laaksonen has been active in the transport sector throughout his professional career.
 After graduating Lappeenranta-Lahti University of Technology LUT and a number of management positions, Laaksonen became CEO of Containerships Plc in 2011 and remained at the company when it was integrated into the CMA CGM group.
-The Fin left the company in June 2019 to join Samskip.
+He left the company in June 2019 to join Samskip.
 The move required Laaksonen to move to Rotterdam where the Samskip headquarters are located.